unyon/splurty/mac.md

 Step 1: Create accounts if you haven't already
 --------

+**Note:** These websites may ask you if you want to also download the software programs to go along with the accounts (The Heroku ToolBelt, GitHub for Windows, or GitHub for Mac).
+We won't be using these programs so you won't need to download them.

 ### Part A

 First go to [GitHub.com](http://github.com) and create an account.